 So here’s the thing: I love homeschool curricula, the way I love wine and chocolate and crisp new office supplies!
+But sometimes you have to say goodbye.

 I was super excited about the open-and-go curriculum that we started off with this year for my 9 year old son D. It offered step by step daily lesson plans in a Waldorf-inspired way, including math.
 With how busy we’ve been, it seemed like the perfect solution.
 It’s beautiful, well ordered, creative, and full of great stories.